medeirosvinicius/medeirosvinicius/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  on my Linkdein
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: Nothing
+- ⚡ Fun fact: I like to talk with random People

 <!---
 medeirosvinicius/medeirosvinicius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.